edbourque0/clashstats/README.md

   cd clashstats
 ```

-Create a .env file at the root of the project
+Create a .env file at the root of the project or use the env.exmaple file

 ```bash
   API_KEY=<your_api_key>